 Annabel Ludovici is a multi-disciplinary artist graduating from (UAL) Chelsea College of Arts in 2018 with an MA in Fine Art.

 Her consuming interest in socio-political issues, follows on from her 2017-2018 exploration of the former Millbank Prison, London.
-Foucauldian concepts of power and authority, as seen through Bentham’s panoptican, established a theoretical standpoint which currently takes her to Venice.
-Here she continues her exploration into the precarious nature of identity, as experienced by the ephemeral female prisoner.
-This is observed, researched and reflected on by Ludovici, from the position of visitor in Venice; more specifically on the island of Giudecca, where the women's prison is located.
+Foucauldian concepts of power and authority, as seen through Bentham’s panoptican, established a theoretical standpoint which recently took her to Venice in 2019.
+There she continued her exploration into the precarious nature of identity, as experienced by the ephemeral female prisoner.
+This was observed, researched and reflected on by Ludovici, from the position of visitor in Venice; more specifically on the island of Giudecca, where the women's prison is located.

-Born is London, she lives and works between Somerset (UK) and Italy.
-Currently Ludovici is guest of SerenDPT’s artist-in-residence programme at the church ofSS Cosima et Damianoon the island of Giudecca, Venice.
+Born is London, Ludovici lives and works between Somerset (UK) and Italy.